GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 100001 names.csv
 ```

-So we can see the file is rather big and contains about 100 thousand records.
+So we can see that the file is rather big and contains about 100 thousand
+records.
 Lets look at the first few records using ``head`` command.

 ```bash
 $ head names.csv